 Another thing I love about newborns is how portable they are.
 Because they can’t, you know, walk – or run!
-They can hang out on your hip, suckle in your arms at the milk bar while you lay back on the couch or they can out in a carrier or a sling.
-They can even be fairly well contained on a rug on the floor and they don’t move, it’s fabulous – a stage which sadly just doesn’t seem to last long enough.
+They can hang out on your hip, suckle in your arms at the milk bar while you lay back on the couch or they can hang out in a carrier or a sling.
+They can even be fairly well contained on a rug on the floor and they don’t move.
+It’s fabulous – a stage which sadly just doesn’t seem to last long enough.
 Toddlers on the other hand seem to not only create havoc and distraction but it’s almost like chaos is something that they actually seek out.
 And don’t even try to contain them!
 Toddlers are innately curious, unstoppable forces of nature that buckle from being restrained because it goes against their natural learning instincts.
 Which brings me to my final point.

 You are their entire world

 I love newborns because at the end of the day all they really need is just you, their mama.
 You are their entire world.
 All the comfort, nourishment and safety that they desire in their world can come solely from you.
 Whilst I understand that this can sometimes seem like an enormous amount of pressure to manage not to mention a huge responsibility, in all honesty it really is an honour.
-Toddlers on the hand, change their preferences of needs and wants on a minute-to-minute basis.
+Toddlers on the hand, change their needs and wants on a minute-to-minute basis.
 They are unpredictable and bring exhaustion to a whole new level.
-With a newborn it’s fairly safe to assume that if they’re unhappy it’s because they’ve pooped, need to feed or are tired.
+With a newborn, it’s fairly safe to assume that if they’re unhappy it’s because they’ve pooped, need to feed or are tired.
 When a toddler is unhappy it’s pretty much a matter of throwing random ideas and suggestions out into the universe until one meets their whim.
 Relaxing, right?

 The toddler years are definitely tougher